-- Listings of your solutions to the grammar problems, produced on the laser printer by using the LPRINT utility Some of these listings will get quite "wide" so please set them out nicely (spaces work better than tabs). - Electronic copies of your grammar files (ATG files).
+- Listings of your solutions to the grammar problems, produced on the laser printer by using the LPRINT utility Some of these listings will get quite wide, so please set them out nicely. - Electronic copies of your grammar files (ATG files).

-I do NOT require listings of any Java or C# code produced by Coco/R.
+I do NOT require listings of any C# code produced by Coco/R.